federicobond/nglint/doc/report.md

 The error output from `ghc` also proved hard to understand at first, for someone accustomed to traditional stack traces or syntax errors in imperative / object-oriented code, but with practice they became quite natural.

-# Preliminary research

-The research for this project included reading the original `parsec` paper, several articles and tutorials on Monads and the documentation of more than a dozen other libraries.

-Other topics studied, whose understanding did not contribute much to this project, were Functional Reactive Programming, Arrows and the Template Haskell extension to GHC.

 # Future extensions